rrthomas/wincoll/README.md

 ## Copyright and Disclaimer

-WinColl is distributed under the GNU Public License version 3, or, at your option, any later version.
+MrMatt is distributed under the GNU Public License version 3, or, at your option, any later version.
 See the file COPYING.

 THIS PROGRAM IS PROVIDED AS IS, WITH NO WARRANTY.
 USE IS AT THE USER'S RISK.
-WinColl’s code is copyright Reuben Thomas, and its levels and graphics by Reuben Thomas, Alistair Turnbull, Paul Smith and Jeremy Douglas.
+MrMatt’s code is copyright Reuben Thomas, and its levels and graphics by Reuben Thomas, Alistair Turnbull, Paul Smith and Jeremy Douglas.

-The font “Acorn Mode 1”, which is based on the design of Acorn computers’ system font, as used on the Acorn Archimedes on which WinColl was originally written, is by p1.mark and Reuben Thomas and licensed under CC BY-SA 3.0.
+The font “Acorn Mode 1”, which is based on the design of Acorn computers’ system font, as used on the Acorn Archimedes on which MrMatt was originally written, is by p1.mark and Reuben Thomas and licensed under CC BY-SA 3.0.

 The sound effects are copyrighted and licensed as follows: